garrandall/popular-music-data/tracks/supa-star-group-home.md

 Like an African tribe little Dap will blow your mind Check it out like this

-Melachi:
-And then like that

-"Super star"
+So what the fuck y'all movin' on up
+Yes the Group Home is thick so all y'all punks hear this So what the fuck y'all movin' on up

-("So what the fuck y'all movin' on up")
+Yes the Group Home is thick so all y'all punks hear this So what the fuck y'all movin' on up
-("Yes the Group Home is thick so all y'all punks hear this)" (x3) ("So what the fuck y'all movin' on up")
+Yes the Group Home is thick so all y'all punks hear this So what the fuck y'all movin' on up
-("Yo check it check it out like this here we go")
+Yo check it check it out like this here we go

 Walkin' the tunnels of hell the next level
 It's the Nutcracker givin' hell to the devil